marcelluseasley/ipvalidator/README.md

 ## Running API locally
 Since during development, I used `gcloud auth application-default login` for the BigTable access, it was necessary to create a service account and generate a JSON key.
 This JSON key file `ipgeo-readrights.json` is called from the code, where the tables are accessed.
 This allows for just enough rights to read the tables, in order for the table lookups to occur.

+**Note: Having the JSON key in a Git repo is bad practice and should never be done with anything that can affect production.
+The read rights will be removed after this code is reviewed.**

 ### Docker
 To run the API in a Docker container, you can use the included `Dockerfile`.
 ```